Kinnaur district

 Kinnaur district (/hi/) is a mountainous district located in the northeast part of the state of Himachal Pradesh, India.
-Kinnaur district borders Tibet (China) to the east, the state of Uttarakhand to the south, Shimla district to the southwest, Kullu district to the west, and Lahaul and Spiti district to the north.
+Kinnaur district borders Tibet to the east, the state of Uttarakhand to the south, Shimla district to the southwest, Kullu district to the west, and Lahaul and Spiti district to the north.
 The administrative headquarters of the district is at Reckong Peo.
+Kinnaur district's south-western parts are part of the historical Mahasu region.

 History

 Over the 10th-11th centuries A.D., Kinnaur was a part of the Guge kingdom.
 The Guge kingdom broke apart in the 12th century, and the Bushahr state arose in the Western Himalayas, taking over most parts of present-day Kinnaur.
 The Bushahr state originated in the Kamru village of Sangla valley.
 However, the uppermost part of Kinnaur remained under Tibetan influence until the late 17th century, when it was handed over to the Bushahr state by the Tibetans as a reward for assistance in the Tibet-Ladakh-Mughal War.
 The Bushahr state shifted its capital to Sarahan, and later still to Rampur, which caused this state to be known eventually as 'Rampur-Bushahr'.
 Rampur-Bushahr was attacked by the Gurkhas in the early 19th century.
 Soon afterwards, the British gained supremacy in the region.
 Rampur-Bushahr became a princely state owing suzerainty to the British crown, until India's Independence in 1947.
 Most of present-day Kinnaur district was known as 'Chini tehsil' under the Rampur-Bushahr state.
-On 15 April, 1948, Rampur-Bushahr became a part of the Republic of India, and a part of an administrative unit called the Mahasu district.
+On 15 April 1948, Rampur-Bushahr became a part of the Republic of India, and a part of an administrative unit called the Mahasu district.
 In 1960, the Chini tehsil and fourteen villages of the neighbouring Rampur tehsil were separated from the Mahasu district to create the new district of Kinnaur.

 Geography

 Kinnaur is an entirely mountainous district.
 The general altitude range is 1,500 metres above sea level to over 6,000 metres above sea level.
-The district is drained by several tributaries of the Sutlej river.
-Three mountain ranges run through or touch Kinnaur: the Zanskar range, the Great Himalaya range, and the Dhauladhar range.
+The district is drained by several tributaries of the Sutlej River.
+Three mountain ranges run through or touch Kinnaur: the Zanskar Range, the Great Himalaya Range, and the Dhauladhar Range.
 The highest peak of Kinnaur district, Leo Purgyil (6,816m), is also the highest peak of Himachal Pradesh state.
 The Kinner Kailash peak (6,050m), a regional pilgrimage site for Hindus, is also located in Kinnaur.

 Administratively, Kinnaur is the third largest district by size in Himachal Pradesh, with an area of 6,401 sq. km.
 The district has five tehsils (Nichar, Kapla, Sangla, Pooh, and Moorang) and one sub-tehsil (Hangrang).
 For development purposes, the district is divided into three developmental blocks—Nichar, Kalpa, and Pooh.